usaid-cs/yesterday-i-learned/random.md

 1. Answering "do you know why I pulled you over" honestly [appears to have less negative consequences](https://www.reddit.com/r/LifeProTips/comments/60o1tq/lpt_do_you_know_why_i_pulled_you_over_translates/), if the police is actually just checking if you know you messed up.
 1. The 13th character of a UUID4 string is always 4.
 UUID1 does not have this problem, but since the [UUID1 hash is based on the MAC address and time](http://stackoverflow.com/questions/1785503/when-should-i-use-uuid-uuid1-vs-uuid-uuid4-in-python), it predictably collides whenever two of them are generated less than ~1us of each other.
 1. "Jedi" is both singular and plural, but to annoy Star Wars fans, you can use "Jedus" for singular, and "Jedis" for plural.
-1. To the moon, the Earth is a thing in the sky that stays in position all the time.
 1. Powers said that many homeless individuals will throw away socks and other clothing when they get dirty because they simply cannot afford to wash them.
 That, he said, presents an impossible choice—[do laundry, or go hungry.](http://www.nbcbayarea.com/news/local/Apple-Engineer-Converts-Used-Van-Into-Mobile-Laundromat-Offers-Free-Loads-to-Homeless-416489533.html)
 1. The Japanese un-turn-off-able shutter sound can be defeated by [playing the negative sound at the same time](http://stackoverflow.com/questions/4401232/avfoundation-how-to-turn-off-the-shutter-sound-when-capturestillimageasynchrono/23758876#23758876).
 1. ["Cowlick"](https://en.wikipedia.org/wiki/Cowlick) refers to the part of the haircut where it points at you, making it look like you have no hair there.